rthonglyvong/jubilant-octo-guacamole/README.md

 edit application.yml in main/resources with postgres username and password you've set

-Run below command in a bash terminal in src directory:
+Run below command in a bash terminal in ciRestAPI directory:
 ./mvnw package && java -jar target/ciRestAPI-0.0.1-SNAPSHOT.jar

 Now the server should be running in your localhost:8080